mjordan/islandora_onthisday/README.md

 ## Usage

 Enable this module as you would any other, and configure it at `admin/islandora/tools/onthisday`.
-Onc you do this, you should be able to see objects indexed in Solr that have date information containing the current month and day; the year component of the date will be displayed at the end of each object's title.
+Once you do this, you should be able to see at `/onthisday` objects indexed in Solr that have date information containing the current month and day; the year component of the date will be displayed at the end of each object's title.

-You will also see a block titled "Islandora On This Day" that will show one randomly selected object that has the current month/day.
-It will not appear if there are no matching objects.
+This module also provides a block titled "Islandora On This Day" that will show one randomly selected object that has the current month/day.
+The block will not appear if there are no matching objects.

 ## Testing your gallery